rlalpert/diceroller/README.md

 # Diceroller

 * Rolls DnD style dice.

 # Usage

-Can be run from the command line or as a package.
+Diceroller can be run from the command line or as a package.
+It will search string input for DnD style dice rolls.

 As a package: